Daily UAP/UFO news · gov drops · sightings · witness accounts

 Conclusion: Unresolved

-A declassified infrared sensor video submitted by U.S. Central Command to AARO depicts an unidentified area of contrast resembling an eight-pointed star observed over the Middle East in 2013.
-The video runs 1 minute and 46 seconds and shows the object moving within and exiting the sensor field-of-view on multiple occasions.
-No oral or written description was provided by the original reporter, limiting contextual analysis.
+A declassified infrared sensor video submitted by U.S. Central Command to AARO depicts an unidentified area of contrast resembling an eight-pointed star shape observed from a U.S. military platform over the Middle East in 2013.
+The 1 minute 46 second footage shows the object moving within and exiting the sensor field-of-view with a visible trail.
+No oral or written description was provided by the original reporter, leaving the phenomenon without contextual analysis.

 DOW-UAP-PR40, Unresolved UAP Report, Middle East, 2020